djipco/luminoctopus/README.md

 #### Configure Device

 This is a system-specific command.
 Only the system with the specified system ID will listen to it.
-The payload for this message is:
+The payload (specific to Luminoctopus) for this message is:

 |START MARKER|COMMAND|LENGTH       |SYSTEM ID    |COLOR ORDER|SPEED      |CHECKSUM|
 |------------|-------|-------------|-------------|-----------|-----------|--------|